albrechu/CrocNDoc/README.md

              ├─ mesh.c
              └─ levels.c # Contains all levels and their metadata (starting tile, entities, ...)
 </pre>
+The game works through a general entity type, which when created gets the appropriate procedure (behavior) function and a collision function, which is a tile collision function.
+Collision is checked for the current tile, as well as potentially the tile in x- and one in y-direction depending on the entities velocity.
+An entity (also the player) is always looked at as having a position in global (16-Bit) and in local space (visible).
+The players local space position is fixed at (y=0, x=0).
+The player is also called `CAMERA` in the source because he is the anchor to other entities local space.
+For bit width or performance reasons are other entities only drawn or updated if they are visible.
+The world is drawn in a N by N tile area around the player relying on 8-bit integer overflows.
+While it is bad practice, will it avoid some needless clock cycles.

 ## Build Tools
 To build the stage editor, you need cmake with version ≥3.14 and a c++ compiler that supports C++20.
 Then